danillebutler/draw-friend/README.md

 # 🎁 SecretFriend React

-A simple and elegant Secret Santa project built with **React**, featuring a responsive layout, a minimalist footer, and a link to the developer.
+A simple and elegant Secret Friend project built with **React**, featuring a responsive layout, a minimalist footer, and a link to the developer.

 ---